Innovation in the beauty industry and pioneering change

 Other beauty brands driving progress include Credo Beauty, a clean beauty retailer with strict protocols around packaging, sustainability and transparency for its brand partners, which was named as one of Fast Company’s top ten most innovative beauty companies of 2021.
 There are many brands working within the rapidly growing clean beauty space, defined broadly as using safe, non-toxic ingredients, and often overlapping with a sustainability ethos.
 This is another big movement within the beauty industry: it’s estimated that the global clean beauty market will reach $22 billion by 2024.

-Being conscious of the impact of cosmetics, both individually and on others, is seen in the greatly increased focus on eco-friendly and vegan products and business models.
 From the rise of plastic-free shampoo bars and reusable makeup remover pads to the growth of vegan cosmetics scales, ethics and sustainability have become an increasingly important area of investment.
 With one in three UK consumers claiming to have stopped purchasing certain brands or products due to ethical or sustainability concerns, according to recent research from Deloitte, this is another industry shift beauty brands can’t afford to ignore.

-Of course, there is a great deal of exciting innovation within beauty technology.
 Businesses like Dermalux Flex MD are exploring new products to promote skin health - their LED therapy device is designed to stimulate the skin’s natural rejuvenation and repair processes for better, healthier skin.
 At-home beauty tech like microdermabrasion devices have particularly enjoyed a boom due to successive lockdowns and restrictions on beauty treatments.

 Evolving marketing tactics